OpenClaw

 Step 1: Get an API key

-Create a MailBlastr API key for the agent.
-Scope it to a dedicated project if you want to sandbox the agent away from your production sending.
+Create a MailBlastr API key for the agent from the dashboard — key creation is a human, signed-in step, so the agent cannot mint its own key (or widen the one you give it).
+Scope it to a dedicated domain if you want to sandbox the agent away from your production sending.

 .env file, or put it in a password manager (e.g. a 1Password service account) the agent can read from its own vault.Step 2: Verify a domain